wicus199/logs-analysis-project/README.md

 ## View creation

 For the python script to execute without any errors, the user first needs to create views that are used in some of the queries.
 Creating views makes the code look cleaner and easier to understand.
 The following views were created:

+1. The first created view's purpose is to count the number of views for each article in the database.
+To create the view, enter the following into the database:
+  * create view articleSum as select articles.title, count(*) as artViews from articles, log where articles.slug = substring(log.path, 10)
+group by articles.title order by artViews desc;
-1. The first created view's purpose is to calculate the number of HTTP requests that resulted in an error.
+2. The second created view's purpose is to calculate the number of HTTP requests that resulted in an error.
 To create the view, enter the following into the
 database:
- * create view error_requests as select date_part('day', log.time) count(*) as
+  * create view error_requests as select log.time::timestamp::date, count(*) as num_errors
-num_errors from log where log.status != '200 OK' group by date_part('day',
+from log where log.status != '200 OK'
+group by log.time::timestamp::date
-log.time) order by date_part('day', log.time);
+order by log.time::timestamp::date;
-2. The second created view's purpose is to count all the requests that happened in a day, for every day.
+3. The third created view's purpose is to count all the requests that happened in a day, for every day.
 To create the view, enter the following into the
 terminal:
- * create view all_requests as select date_part('day', log.time), count(*) as num_requests from log group by
+  * create view all_requests as select log.time::timestamp::date, count(*) as num_requests
-date_part('month', log.time), date_part('day', log.time) order by
-date_part('day', log.time);
-3. The third created view's purpose is to count the number of views for each article in the database.
-To create the view, enter the following into the database:
- * create view articleSum as select articles.title, count(*) as artViews from articles, log where articles.slug = aubatring(log.path, 10)
-group by articles.title order by artViews desc;
+from log group by log.time::timestamp::date order by log.time::timestamp::date;

 ## Tests